redhataccess/pantheon/README.md

 1. From the repository page in GitHub, click **New pull request**.
 1. Select your working branch from the compare list.
 1. Add `WIP` to the title of the pull request.
-1. Add the **Awaiting technical review** label to the pull request.
+1. Add the **awaiting tech review** label to the pull request.
-1. In the pull request comment field, enter `@redhataccess/pantheon-developers Please review for technical completeness and accuracy.`.
+1. In the pull request comment field, enter `@redhataccess/pantheon-developers Please review for technical completeness and accuracy`.
 1. Click **Create new pull request**.

 The developers review the pull request for technical accuracy and team members review the pull request for clarity and consistency and compliance with departmental standards.